Unveiling the Xenon Tetrafluoride Lewis Structure: A Deep Dive into its Bonding and Properties

 Q1: Why does XeF₄ violate the octet rule?

 A1: The octet rule is a guideline, primarily applicable to elements in the second period of the periodic table.
-Elements in the third period and beyond, like xenon, possess vacant d orbitals which can participate in bonding, allowing for an expanded octet.
+Plus, elements in the third period and beyond, like xenon, possess vacant d orbitals which can participate in bonding, allowing for an expanded octet.
 XeF₄ has 12 valence electrons surrounding the central xenon atom.

 Q2: What is the oxidation state of xenon in XeF₄?